lconn/PHCR/README.md

     * the "body" text contained in the narrative text of the “Reportability Response Summary Section” (all content in the <text></text> element of this section).

-* Visual guidance for the rendering of the RR for reporters and clinicians can be found in the Rendering Guide Appendix of the Implementation Guide (CDAR2_IG_PHCASERPT_RR_PT_2017_Rendering_Guidance_Appendix.docx).
-The narrative included in the CDA document is split into two main parts:
+* Visual guidance for the rendering of the RR for reporters and clinicians can be found in the Rendering Guide Appendix of the Implementation Guide (CDAR2_IG_PHCASERPT_RR_PT_2017_Vol3_Rendering_Guidance_Appendix.docx).
+Examples of the narrative CDA XML format can be found in the xml/samples folder and examples of the rendered narrative can be found in the xml/html folder.

+* The narrative included in the CDA document is split into two main parts:

     * *Summary: * Includes descriptive text with information about the reportable condition(s), including additional information requests, reporting location(s) and action time frames.
 Below the descriptive text are table rows containing links/references that include forms for fulfillment of supplemental information requests, important guidance about the reportable condition and contact information.